 About the Clusters Initiative

-The U.S. Small Business Administration is investing in regional clusters throughout the US that span a variety of industries, ranging from energy and manufacturing to agriculture and advanced defense technologies.
+The U.S. Small Business Administration is investing in regional innovation clusters throughout the US that span a variety of industries, ranging from energy and manufacturing to advanced defense technologies.

 Clusters are geographic concentrations of interconnected companies, specialized suppliers, academic institutions, service providers and associated organizations with a specific industry focus.
 They provide high-value, targeted connecting of small and large businesses, including networking with potential industry partners abroad.

 Clusters form strong partnerships between universities and private industry, facilitating technology transfer and commercialization of new technology.
 Clusters can play a critical role in meeting innovation needs in sectors such as energy or defense faster and cheaper than traditional procurement processes.

 The map below shows the names and locations of the more than 40 clusters in which SBA is investing, the majority of which represent a collaborative funding opportunity among several Federal agencies.
 A list of the clusters can be found here.
 Small businesses interested in participating in a cluster can also refer to the map below for more information about a cluster's area of focus and the region in which it is concentrating its efforts.

 In the fall of 2010, SBA funded its initial three clusters in collaboration with the Department of Commerce, the Department of Energy, the Environmental Protection Agency, and several other agencies.
 These clusters are located in the Greater Philadelphia region, Florida, and Ohio.
 Read more

 SBA Supports Clusters Across the US Learn more